at-silva/kong-static-files-plugin/README.md

 ### Plugin Configuration via Kong Configuration File

-The Kong Static Files Plugin can be configured through Kong's configuration file or using the Admin API.
+The Static Files Plugin can be configured through Kong's configuration file or using the Admin API.
 Here's how to configure the plugin:

 1. Open your Kong configuration file (commonly `kong.conf`).

-2. Add the following configuration for the Kong Static Files Plugin:
+2. Add the following configuration for the Static Files Plugin:

    ```yaml
    _format_version: "3.0"